openghg/openghg_inversions/README.md

 As mentioned above, any keyword argument passed to `fixedbasisMCMC` (either by an `ini` file or from `--kwargs` on the command line) that is not recognised by `fixedbasisMCMC` is passed on to `inferpymc`.

 These parameters include:
-- `min_error`: a non-negative float value that is added to the model and observation error in the likelihood of the Bayesian model.
+- `min_error`: a non-negative float value specifying a lower bound for the model-measurement mismatch error (i.e. the error on (y - y_mod)).
 - `nuts_sampler`: a string, which defaults to `"pymc"`.
 The other option is `"numpyro"`, which will the [JAX](https://jax.readthedocs.io/en/latest/index.html) accelerated sampler from [Numpyro](https://num.pyro.ai/en/stable/index.html); this tends to be significantly faster than the NUTS sampler built into PyMC.

 ## Contributing